interactions-py/interactions.py/docs/src/Guides/20 Extensions.md

 #### Asynchronous Initialization

-You may have noticed `__init__` is synchronous.
+As usual, `__init__` is synchronous.
 This may pose problems if you're trying to do something asynchronous in it, so there are various ways of solving it.

 If you're okay with only doing the asynchronous logic as the bot is starting up (and never again), there are two methods: